-Phi Beta Kappa awards three prizes for outstanding senior theses, also in the spring term.
-The Frederick W. Meier Jr. Thesis Prize (\$500) and two Phi Beta Kappa Thesis Prizes (\$300 each) are awarded for the best theses in any field.
+"Phi Beta Kappa awards three prizes for outstanding senior theses, ... in the spring term.
+The Frederick W. Meier Jr. Thesis Prize (\$1,000) and two Phi Beta Kappa Thesis Prizes (\$1,000 each) are awarded for the best theses in any field.

 Students or faculty may nominate a thesis (two copies), which must be accompanied by a letter of endorsement by a faculty advisor.
-For further information, contact Dr. Janet Tighe, 120 Cohen Hall, 215-898-6341, itighe@sas.upenn.edu.
+For further information, contact Dr. Janet Tighe, 120 Cohen Hall, 215.898.6341, jtighe@sas.upenn.edu.
 Students are not required to be members of Phi Beta Kappa in order to receive these awards.
-All submissions should be handed to the receptionist in the College Office, 120 Cohen Hall."
+All submissions should be handed to the receptionist in the College Office, 120 Cohen Hall, by the last day of class in the spring semester."

-2. Penn's Center for Undergraduate Research and Fellowships Graduating Senior Theses Awards (e-mail from 2015):
+2) Penn's Center for Undergraduate Research and Fellowships (CURF) Paper Prizes: